 - 5.1 About the Concurrent Bachelor's and Master's Degree Programs

 - 5.2 Concurrent BA in Linguistics/MA in TESL/Applied Linguistics Degree Requirements and Curriculum Plans

 - 5.3 Concurrent BS in Technical Communication/MA in Rhetoric, Composition, and Professional Communication Degree Requirements and Curriculum Plans

 - 5.4 The Program of Study Committee and the POSC Form (Concurrent MA)

 - 5.5 Guidelines for Thesis and Creative Component (Concurrent MA)

 Students admitted to graduate study for the MA in English choose one of two disciplinary specializations: Literature or Literature and the Teaching of Reading (LTR).

-Students who choose the Literature specialization will cultivate broad expertise in English and American literature and its historical, cultural, and theoretical contexts.
+Students who choose the Literature specialization will cultivate broad expertise in English and American literature and film and their historical, cultural, and theoretical contexts.

 Students interested in the Literature and the Teaching of Reading (LTR) specialization will cultivate a broad expertise in English and American literature and prepare to teach reading in middle schools and high schools.
-These students must be interviewed by Prof. Donna Niday (email@example.com).
+These students must be interviewed by Prof. Brandon Sams (email@example.com).
 Generally, only those students with current teaching licenses will qualify to specialize in LTR.